elimkwan/CPlusPlus_Tree/README.md

 # README

-A basic search tree program to solve a interesting coding challenges.
+A basic search tree program to solve an interesting coding challenge.

 ## Problem:
 You are given a set of two-dimensional rectangular boxes on a two-dimensional Cartesian plane with the